HarshYadav1711/Assignment/PROJECT_SUMMARY.md

 ## ✅ What Was Built

-A complete, production-ready interactive AI study platform with the following features:
+A complete, production-ready interactive AI study platform that works with **any subject or domain**.
+Students provide their own study materials (PDFs, videos), and the tool creates a personalized learning experience with the following features:

 ### Core Features Implemented